-The lesson here is obvious, a lower interest rate on a big loan can be lead to huge cost savings.
+The lesson here is obvious; a lower interest rate on a big loan can be lead to considerable cost savings.
 If you haven’t yet, check the numbers and consider refinancing today.
-You might be one of the $5.2 million.

 The U.S. tax code contains about four million words.
 That’s about four times as many words as all seven Harry Potter books combined.

 Buried in those words are loopholes and advantages that benefit people in the know.
-401ks, 403bs, IRAs and Roth IRAs all fit into this category.
+Employer-sponsored 401(k)s and 403(b)s, IRAs, Roth IRAs, and other tax-advantaged accounts all fit into this category.

 If you’re not taking advantage of these programs either through your employer or on your own, start now.
-Doing do gives you both short and long term tax advantages that can lead to tens or even hundreds of thousands of dollars of investment income and growth over time.
+Doing so gives you both short and long-term tax advantages that can lead to tens or even hundreds of thousands of dollars of investment income and growth over time.

-Make sure you’re contributing to an employer 401k (if they have it) to benefit from pre-tax savings and tax-deferred growth, which can save you thousands every year.
+Make sure you’re contributing to an employer 401(k) to benefit from pre-tax savings and tax-deferred growth, which can save you thousands every year.
 You’ll get free money too if your employer offers a match.

 Utilize a Roth IRA to grow your investments tax-free without paying capital gains or dividend taxes.
-Then withdrawal the money and pay no taxes once you reach retirement age.
-Or, the Roth makes a solid early retirement tool because you can withdraw the original contributions penalty-free anytime.
+Then withdraw the money and pay no taxes once you reach retirement age.
+You can withdraw the original contributions penalty-free anytime.

 Then double-down by opening a spousal Roth IRA if you’re married.

-Another creative tax-advantaged savings strategy is the solo 401k.
-With this plan, a self-employed worker can contribute the normal $18,000 (for 2016).
-In addition, the employer (i.e. the individual) is allowed to make a profit sharing contribution of up to 25% of pay.
-Between the two, a total of $53,000 (2016) can be contributed to an account.
+Another creative tax-advantaged savings strategy is the solo 401(k).
+With this plan, a self-employed worker or business owner can contribute the standard $19,000 (for 2019).
+Also, the employer (i.e., the individual) is allowed to make a profit sharing contribution of up to 25% of pay.
+Between the two, total contributions are allowed up to $56,000 in 2019.

 6. Move Somewhere Cheaper

-Moving to a lower cost area is a no-brainer powerful financial maneuver.
+Moving to a lower cost area is a no-brainer when evaluating powerful financial maneuvers.
 However, it’s not for everybody.
-Family, career and a number of other factors weigh into this decision.
+Family, career, and other factors weigh into this decision.
 But regardless of emotional impact, moving from an expensive city to a cheaper one can save a ton of money.

-Housing is the biggest cost for individuals and families in an area such as DC, San Francisco or New York.
+Housing is the highest cost for individuals and families in an area such as D.C., San Francisco, or New York.
 So why not move further out into the suburbs or to a less expensive city?
-The cost savings over time can reach the hundreds of thousands of dollars.
+The cost savings over time can reach hundreds of thousands of dollars.